Roby46/RYAN-RFD-explainability-Tool/README.md

 ## Data pre-processing

-Before the REIN tool can be used to analyze the RFDs, it is necessary to construct the .json files containing all the information from the comparison of the RFDs sets discovered.
+Before the RYAN tool can be used to analyze the RFDs, it is necessary to construct the .json files containing all the information from the comparison of the RFDs sets discovered.
 These files are constructed via the Python script 'jsonForChartCreator_v3'.

 #### Input of the "jsonForChartCreator_v3.py" script